Associate Professor (on leave)

 Her teaching includes the first-year course in dispute resolution and professional responsibility, a seminar on alternative dispute resolution processes, private international law, and legal knowledge engineering.
 Professor Pavlović received 2015–2016 Common Law Section Excellence in Teaching Award and 2017–2018 Common Law Section Public Engagement Award: Public Education and Outreach.

-Her research expertise is in consumer rights in the contemporary cross-border digital economy and technology policy and regulation.
-She was a co-counsel for the Canadian Internet Policy and Public Interest Clinic as an intervener before the Supreme Court of Canada in Douez v Facebook and Haaretz v Goldhar and appeared before the Canadian Radio-Television and Telecommunications Commission in the 2016˗2017 Review of the Wireless Code.
-She also appeared before both the House and Senate Committees on Air passenger rights.
+Her research expertise is in consumer rights in the contemporary cross-border digital society and technology policy and regulation.
+She was a lead counsel for the Canadian Internet Policy and Public Interest Clinic, as an intervener before the Supreme Court of Canada, in Wellman v Telus, and was a co-counsel in Douez v Facebook and Haaretz.com v Goldhar.
+She appeared before the Canadian Radio-Television and Telecommunications Commission in the 2016˗2017 Review of the Wireless Code.
+She also appeared before both the House and Senate Committees, as well as the Canadian Transportation Agency, on Air passenger rights.